 The GEVA Team is an inclusive group comprised of staff and faculty.
 GEVAs are trained to help students, staff, and faculty understand resources, procedures, and options available to survivors of sexual and gender based violence, on and off campus.
-GEVAs have an in depth knowledge regarding sexual and gender based misconduct, and clarify options for students and faculty.
-For those wanting more information regarding reporting, support, and services, GEVAs may be a good option.
-Additionally members of the GEVA Team are on the Violence Intervention and Prevention Project's Community Coordinated Response Team, who can aid in promoting and developing educational programming and training to create a non-violent, safe, and equitable campus for all.
+GEVAs have an in-depth knowledge regarding sexual and gender based misconduct and clarify options for students, staff, and faculty.
+For those wanting more information regarding reporting, support, and services, GEVAs are a great option.
+Additionally, members of the GEVA Team are on the Violence Intervention and Prevention Programs Community Coordinated Response Team, which can aid in promoting and developing educational programming and training to create a non-violent, safe, and equitable campus for all.

 GEVAs are semi-confidential resources.
 Meeting with a GEVA does not mean that you have to file a complaint or make a report.
 GEVAs can help in the reporting process should a victim/survivor be interested in that option.

 GEVAs are required to aid CSS in capturing accurate statistics, however these statistics do not include any information that is personally identifiable.
 Additionally, GEVAs confidentiality is limited if there is an external to CSS process (civil or criminal process) occuring.
 GEVAs work closely with the Title IX Coordinator Team to ensure support services are available to all campus community members within all of our campuses.
 GEVAs help maintain relationships and understanding of the various Community Resources for All Campuses.

 GEVAs can help the campus community gain access, understanding, and advocacy of navigation to the following:

 In addition, GEVAs and VIP work as a Resource Center for folks wanting more information on the issues, how to get involved, supporting loved ones, program coordination, etc.

 GEVAs can be reached individually by contacting them via their office, email, or phone (listed below) at any time.